louking/members/docs/meetings-admin-guide.rst

 .. warning::
     do not edit any of these files directly as the system may overwrite what you've changed.
-Rather, use the system to make any changes you want to the file and use **Generate Docs** to make the update
+Rather, use the system to make any changes you want captured in the file.
+Then **Generate Docs** can be used to make the update to the :term:`agenda` or :term:`minutes`. :term:`Status report <status report>` will be updated automatically.

 References